THE FRAMING GUIDE

 Custom framing is amazing - it's handmade, it's built to fit your individual artwork & the acid free products used to hold your artwork in place, ensure that your new friend will stand the test of time.
 Custom framing options are all high quality Australian timbers & mouldings, and are framed by Forman Picture Framing in Burwood.
 You can frame with a simple coloured border, with a mat or coveted floating box frame.

-Readymade frames on the other hand are mass produced and built to a standard paper size - this means that housing your new friend can be a much more viable option, because it's a fraction of the price of a handmade frame.
-These readymade frames are locally sourced, come with glass and have a little hook to hang them with (and not a wire like a custom frame).
-They don't have a mat board, and are designed to be a simple border around the print.
-Emma seals readymade frames with framers tape, to keep your artwork secure.
+Readymade frames on the other hand are mass produced and built to a standard paper size - this means that housing your new friend can be a much more viable option, because it's a fraction of the price of a handmade frame - but you have to do this yourself, and the quality can vary depending on what you get.

 Why get Emma to frame your artwork?